Naruto: Shippuden season 11

-The episode for the eleventh season of the anime series Naruto: Shippuden are based on Part II for Masashi Kishimoto's manga series.
-The anime only season aired from July to December 2011 and follows Naruto Uzumaki, Yamato, Aoba and Guy sailing through the ocean to the Paradise Island.
-It was released on DVD under the name of Paradise on the Ship (船上のパラダイスライフ, Senjō no paradaisu raifu) on March 7, 2012, by Aniplex.
-The episodes are directed by Hayato Date, and produced by Studio Pierrot and TV Tokyo.
+The episode for the eleventh season of the anime television series Naruto: Shippuden is based on Part II of Masashi Kishimoto's Naruto manga series.
+The anime-original season aired from July to December 2011 and follows Naruto Uzumaki, Yamato, Aoba and Guy sailing through the ocean to the Paradise Island while the rest of Konoha prepares for the Fourth Great Ninja War.
+It was released on DVD under the name of Paradise Life on a Boat (船上のパラダイスライフ, Senjō no Paradaisu Raifu) on March 7, 2012, by Aniplex.
+The season was directed by Hayato Date, and produced by Studio Pierrot and TV Tokyo.

 The season's English dub was streamed on Neon Alley from December 28, 2013, to May 17, 2014.
-The season would make its English television debut on Adult Swim's Toonami programming block and premiere from October 13, 2018 (Note: Due to Toonami schedule changes, Naruto: Shippuden was promoted from its usual circulated early Sunday morning timeslots later in the block to being near the front of it at 10 p.m.
+The season would make its English television broadcast debut on Adult Swim's Toonami programming block and air from October 13, 2018, (Note: Due to Toonami schedule changes, Naruto: Shippuden was promoted from its usual circulated early Sunday morning timeslots later in the block to being near the front of it at 10 p.m.
 ET/PT, meaning it actually aired on Saturday night.
 This promotion lasted until December 15, 2018, where thereafter it returned to its standard late night timeslots on Sunday morning.) to March 24, 2019.

 The season contains four musical themes: two openings and two endings.
-The openings theme are "Lovers" (ラヴァーズ, Ravāzu) by 7!! (used for episodes 222 to 230) and "Newsong" by Tacica (used for episodes 231 to 242).
-The ending themes are "Yokubō o Sakebe!!!!" (欲望を叫べ!!!!) by OKAMOTO's (used for episodes 222 to 230) and "Place to Try" by Totalfat (used for episodes 231 to 242).
+The openings theme are "Lovers" (ラヴァーズ) performed by 7!! (used for episodes 222 to 230) and "Newsong" performed by Tacica (used for episodes 231 to 242).
+The ending themes are "Yokubō o Sakebe!!!!" (欲望を叫べ!!!!) performed by Okamoto's (used for episodes 222 to 230) and "Place to Try" performed by Totalfat (used for episodes 231 to 242).
 The fifth feature film, Naruto the Movie: Blood Prison, was released on July 27, 2011.
-The broadcast version from episode 222 to 226 uses "Lovers" (ラヴァーズ, Ravāzu) by 7!! as the opening theme and includes scenes from Blood Prison in the opening sequence.
+The broadcast version from episode 222 to 226 uses "Lovers" (ラヴァーズ) as the opening theme and includes scenes from Blood Prison in the opening sequence.